Britain's M&S raises profit outlook after strong trading

-Aug 15 (Reuters) - British retailer Marks & Spencer MKS.L raised its profit outlook on Tuesday, saying it was continuing to win market share in both its clothing & home and food businesses.
+Aug 15 (Reuters) - British retailer Marks & Spencer MKS.L raised its profit outlook on Tuesday, saying it was continuing to win market share in its clothing, home and food businesses, adding to evidence that its latest turnaround strategy is delivering.

-The group said it now expected profit growth in its full 2023-24 year, having previously forecast a small decline.
+The 139-year old group, whose shares have risen 66% so far this year, said it now expected profit growth in its full 2023-24 year, having previously forecast a small decline.

-It forecast its interim results, due to be published in November, would show "a significant improvement" against previous expectations.
+It said its interim results, due to be published in November, would show "a significant improvement" against previous expectations.

+M&S, like other major retailers, has benefited from consumer spending holding up well despite a cost of living crisis entering its second year in Britain, driven by 14 consecutive interest rate rises designed to tackle stubbornly high inflation.

+Earlier this month, clothing retailer Next NXT.Lupgraded its profit forecast for the second time in three months.

 The group did, however, caution: "There remain considerable uncertainties about the economic outlook, and there is a risk that the consumer market will tighten as the year progresses."